Folk dances of Jharkhand: List of Folk dances

 Some folk dances are as follows:

 Jhumair

 Jhumair is popular folk dance of Jharkhand.
-It performed during harvest season and festivals.
+It is performed during harvest season and festivals.
 Musical Instruments used are Mandar, Dhol, Nagara, Dhak, Bansi Shehnai.

 Mardani Jhumair

 Mardani Jhumar is Nagpuri folk dance performed by men.
 Men wear ghungroo, hold sword and dance in the circle.

 Janani Jhumair

-Janani Jhumair is Nagpuri folk dance performed by women.The dance have feminine grace.
+Janani Jhumair is Nagpuri folk dance performed by women.The dance has feminine grace.

 Domkach

-Domkach is a folk dance performed in Jharkhand in marriage.
+Domkach is a folk dance performed in Jharkhand in marriages and festivals.